-Integrating Keycloak with ICE ClusterWare for RBAC#
+Integrating Keycloak with ICE ClusterWare#

 Keycloak is a powerful, flexible authentication and authorization system with the ability to directly store user credentials and to link to other authentication providers.
-The ICE ClusterWare™ platform’s use of Keycloak does not necessarily use all of its features, and the full configuration process for all of Keycloak is beyond the scope of this document.
+The ICE ClusterWare ™ platform’s use of Keycloak does not necessarily use all of its features, and the full configuration process for all of Keycloak is beyond the scope of this document.
 For more in-depth information, admins can refer to the Keycloak website and, particularly, its documentation link:

 https://www.keycloak.org/documentation

-Assuming Keycloak is installed and operational, the process to integrate it with the ClusterWare platform involves selecting or creating a realm, creating a new client within that realm, adding users to the realm, assigning or creating roles that will map to ClusterWare roles, and finally, configuring and restarting the ClusterWare software.
+Assuming Keycloak is installed and operational, the process to integrate it with the ClusterWare platform involves selecting or creating a realm, creating a new client within that realm, adding users to the realm, assigning or creating roles that map to ClusterWare roles, and finally, configuring and restarting the ClusterWare software.

 Installation instructions can be found in Keycloak’s documentation.
 This includes how-to guides for several different types of installations: bare metal, Docker, Podman, Kubernetes, and OpenShift.

-Select a Realm#
+Select a Keycloak Realm#

 In Keycloak, a "realm" is an administrative domain that includes users, groups, roles, and client application information.
-A fresh installation of Keycloak will only have one realm, called "master", and it is highly recommended that admins create at least one other realm to use in production.
+A fresh installation of Keycloak only has one realm, called "master", and it is highly recommended that admins create at least one other realm to use in production.
 The "master" realm should not be used for daily operations.
 In an enterprise organization, there may already be a suitable realm available.
 Since client-specific information can be compartmentalized even within a realm, there shouldn’t be any concern about the ClusterWare platform’s use of that realm interfering with other operations.

 Note